-In 2020, the water consumption has increased 18.28%.
-The water consumption intensity was increased 40.66% as compared to the year 2019.
+In 2021, the water consumption has decreased 10.36%.
+The water consumption intensity was decreased 14.06% as compared to the year 2020.

-A2.3 Description of energy use efficiency initiatives and results achieved

-The operation of the Group's business relies on the reliable and quality electricity supply to the Group's Satellite Earth Station.
+A2.3 Description of energy use efficiency initiatives and results achieved The operation of the Group's business relies on the reliable and quality electricity supply to the Group's Satellite Earth Station.
 Therefore, the electricity cost has been an important item of the operation cost of the Group.
 The Group has strong incentive to improve the efficiency of the use of electricity for the purpose of reducing the operation cost and conforming to the environmental friendly policy of the Group.